-- Consider finding an alternate educational or public use for Carleton elementary school and/or site and then consider initiating a school closure process. - Continue to monitor and assess the impact of development on forecast enrolment
+Consider finding an alternate educational or public use for Carleton elementary school and/or site and then consider initiating a school closure process.

 Chapter 1 - Background, Purpose and Scope

 1.1 BACKGROUND

 1.1.1 DISTRICT OVERVIEW

 School District No. 39 (Vancouver) (SD39) is in the Metro Vancouver region of British Columbia and serves over 49,600 Kindergarten to Grade 12 students in the City of Vancouver.
 The City of Vancouver has an estimated population of 2,851,079 (2020).
 Neighbouring communities are Richmond (SD38) and Burnaby (SD41) to the south, North Vancouver (SD44) or the north and West Vancouver to the west.
 The Strait of Georgia forms its western border.